| Home

 either propane or LPG, or in some countries, butane for the fuel gas, mixed with either

+air or pure oxygen as the oxidiser.
 Lampworking is used to create artwork, including figurines,

 trinkets, curios, Christmas tree ornaments, beads and much more.
 It is also used to create

 scientific instruments as well as glass models of animal and botanical subjects.
+Glass TypesLampworking can be done with many types of glass,

 but the most common are soda-lime glass, sometimes called "soft glass," and borosilicate glass, often called "hard glass."